MicrosoftDocs/Viva/Viva/insights/manager-insights/focus.md

 ---

 title: Best practices for focused work
-description: Workplace Analytics shares best practices with managers about the importance of scheduled time to focus
+description: Get best practices for managers about the importance of scheduled time to focus
 author: madehmer
 ms.author: helayne
 ms.topic: article